Gabrielito666/sqlite-express/README.md

 ```

 In the example above, delete is called with the database object data, the table name "the_table", and an object representing the condition {age: 27}.
 This means that all records in the table with an age column equal to 27 will be deleted.

+since version 3.0.5 the method returns a promise that resolves to the number of deleted rows.

 ## select